The .45" Caliber Rifled Muzzleloader:

-Around 1740 the .45 caliber longrifle appeared and its destinctive feature was a barrel with a slow twist rate of about 1 in 66 inches and length of approximately 48 inches which increased roundball velocity to 2,200 - 2,400 feet per second when maximum charged with black powder.
-The true success of the original .45 caliber longrifle muzzle-loading rifle, rested entirely with an barrel length of 48 inches.
+Around 1740 the .45" caliber longrifle appeared and its destinctive feature was a barrel with a slow twist rate of about 1 in 60 to 1 in 70 inches and length between 40 inches and 48 inches which increased roundball velocity to 2,200 - 2,400 feet per second when maximum charged with black powder.
+The true success of the original .45" caliber longrifle muzzle-loading rifle, rested entirely with the long barrel length of 40-48 inches.

-The .45 caliber muzzleloader is by far the most popular of all muzzleloader calibers as it was well known for its light recoil, accuracy and flat trajectory.
-The 45 caliber muzzleloader originated in the United States to which it has a very rich history as it was used to help settle the United States east of the missouri river.
+The .45" caliber muzzleloader is by far the most popular of all muzzleloader calibers as it was well known for its light recoil, accuracy and flat trajectory.
+The .45" caliber longrifle rifled muzzleloader originated in the United States to which it has a very rich history as it was used to help settle the United States east of the missouri river.
 It saw extensive use between the years of 1740 to about 1850 as it was used in the French and Indian War, American Indian Wars, American Revolutionary War and the War of 1812.

 The settlers of western Virginia, Tennessee, and North Carolina gained a reputation for hardy independence and rifle marksmanship as a way of life, by the 1750s it was common to see frontiersmen with great skill provide tens of thousands of deer hides for the British leather industry.

 (.45" caliber) Forty five caliber bore diameter muzzle-loaded rifles are a very good choice for Antelope, Black Bear, Black-Tailed Deer, Hogs, Javelina, Mule Deer & White-Tailed Deer in the above muzzle-loading rifle configuration.